palasthotel/blockX/README.md

 class MyContainer extends _ContainerType {
    ...
+   public function useColumnsInTabletPreview() : bool{
+     // stick with columns even if editor preview switched to tablet preview
+     // default is false
+     return true;
+   }

+   public function useColumnsInMobilePreview() : bool{
+     // stick with columns even if editor preview switched to mobile preview
+     // default is false
+     return true;
+   }

    public function style() : Style{
      // Register a custom frontend css file and use its handle to provide frontend styles for this container
      // these styles will also be used in the editor.